mathias-ws/prog2005-assignment2/README.md

 information.
 For the covid cases this api relies on https://covid19-graphql.now.sh from rlindskog on GitHub.
 It uses data from the Johns Hopkins University.

+The api also supports webhooks.
+Webhooks can be registered with custom triggering parameters.
+When a webhook is triggered information about how many times a given country has been search for is provided.

 [TOC]

 # Endpoints